donebd/vscode-keypromoter/README.md

 * Some of the default editor actions are not supported
 * Other extensions commands are not supported
-* Linux Wayland not supported
+* Can be problem on Linux Wayland
 * There may be incorrect behavior when working via wsl

 ## Manual installation